espinr/activioty/docs/components.md

 ## Personae

-Three main roles will operate ActivIoTy:
+Three main roles will operate ActivIoTy Timekeeping:

 * **Admin**: The person in charge of setting up the system (i.e., definition of checkpoints itinerary, assigning IDs to competitors, and others).
 * **Official**: The person that will control the race, acting as starter of the race (e.g., setting `startDateTime`).